 With these financial models, you can plan your company’s expenses and revenue.

-- The income statement includes particulars about the revenues, expenses, and taxes of a target company over some time as well as its net income.
+Includes specifics about the revenues, expenses, and taxes of a company over some time as well as its net income.

-- The balance sheet showcases the company’s resources or assets that are to deliver benefits in the future.
+Showcases the company’s resources or assets that are to deliver future benefits.

 2. Discounted cash flow (DCF)